Peabody in Marion County, Kansas — The American Midwest (Upper Plains)

 Department of the Interior

 Location.
 38° 10.032′ N, 97° 6.373′ W. Marker is in Peabody, Kansas, in Marion County.
-Marker is on Division Avenue east of Walnut Street, on the right when traveling east.
+It is on Division Avenue east of Walnut Street, on the right when traveling east.
 Building is the Peabody Historical Museum.
 Touch for map.
 Marker is at or near this postal address: 106 East Division Avenue, Peabody KS 66866, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Fairplay Church [Bell] (here, next to this marker); Peabody High School Light Poles (a few steps from this marker); Carnegie Library (a few steps from this marker); J. S. Schroeder Building (about 700 feet away, measured in a direct line); Mennonite Centennial Memorial (approx. 0.2 miles away); Civil War Memorial (approx. 1.1 miles away); Turkey Red Wheat (approx. 8.4 miles away); Ebenfeld Centennial (approx. 9.1 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: Fairplay Church [Bell] (here, next to this marker); Peabody High School Light Poles (a few steps from this marker); Carnegie Library (a few steps from this marker); J. S. Schroeder Building (about 700 feet away, measured in a direct line); Mennonite Centennial Memorial (approx. 0.2 miles away); Civil War Memorial (approx. 1.1 miles away); Turkey Red Wheat (approx. 8.4 miles away); Ebenfeld Centennial (approx. 9.1 miles away).
 Touch for a list and map of all markers in Peabody.